 There are two primary ways to raise funds to build a church.
 The first is a church fundraiser: offering things such as bake sales, chicken or spaghetti dinners, concerts and other events.
 However, the amount of money churches raise in this fashion is a small fraction of what they could have raised in a the second way. […]

-Each capital campaign consultant is a born-again Christian with a heart for helping churches grow the Kingdom of God.
+Both Dr. Rod and Stephen Rogers are born-again Christians with a heart for helping churches grow the Kingdom of God.
 And each one has served in a leadership capacity in his church, either in a lay position or pastoral role.
-Click here to learn more about our capital campaign consultants.
+They aren’t stuffy or slick.
+They are regular, sincere, down-to-earth followers of Jesus who genuinely […]

 I love it when people object to a capital campaign because they don’t see the term in the scriptures.
 It presents a wonderful teaching opportunity on a topic that is very dear to God, the stewardship of our money.
 I am quick to let people know that the word “trinity” does not appear anywhere in the scriptures, yet it is a fundamental doctrine of Christianity.